imcodingideas/recipe-with-props/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This is just a simple React App to demostrate how to use props and set default props, and define required PropType.
+This is just a simple Recipe which lets you add things to state, using prop types, and passing functions down to child components.
+Nothing too crazy.